tdilauro/Simplified-wiki/CommonDataModel.md

 One library may have multiple collections from different vendors, and multiple libraries on the same circulation manager may share a collection.

+A `Collection` may have children which are also `Collection`s.
+We model an Overdrive Advantage account as a child `Collection` of the main Overdrive `Collection`.

 The books themselves are stored as `LicensePool`s, and the credentials are stored in an `ExternalIntegration`.

 ## `LicensePool`